zulreh/Final_project_EDIT/README.md

 # Final_project_EDIT
-This is the final project made in Data Science &amp; Business Analytics course
+This is the final project made in Data Science &amp; Business Analytics course in EDIT school 2024